pks2906/Progcast/README.md

 3) The f1-score is a measure of the balance between precision and recall.
 It is the harmonic mean of precision and recall, which means that it takes both precision and recall into account.
 In this case, the f1-score is 0.67 for class N and 0.86 for class Y.

-4) The accuracy is the fraction of all predictions that were correct.
+4) The accuracy is the fraction of all correct predictions.
 In this case, 80% of the predictions were correct.

 5) The macro average precision, recall, and f1-score are the unweighted averages of the precision, recall, and f1-score for each class.
 In this case, the macro average precision is 0.875, the macro average recall is 0.75, and the macro average f1-score is 0.8077.